SayantanKumar/SayantanKumar.github.io/Personal_homepage/_pages/about.md

 ## Recent News

+* **April 2024**: Our latest work on "Multimodal hierarchical multi-task deep learning framework for predicting and explaining Alzheimer’s disease progression" is now available as a [preprint](https://arxiv.org/pdf/2404.03208.pdf) in ArXiv.
+* **April 2024**: Our latest work on "Analysing heterogeneity in Alzheimer Disease using multimodal normative modelling on ATN biomarkers" is now available as a [preprint](https://www.biorxiv.org/content/10.1101/2023.08.15.553412v3) in BioRxiv.
 * **February 2024**: Paper on Improving multimodal normative modelling using mixture-of-products variational autoencoders accepted in the [IEEE ISBI 2024](https://biomedicalimaging.org/2024/).
 [Preprint](https://arxiv.org/pdf/2312.00992.pdf) available in ArXiv.
 * **October 2023**: 2 NeurIPS 2023 workshop papers accepted in [XAI-in-action](https://xai-in-action.github.io/) and [Deep Generative Models for Health (DGM4H)](https://sites.google.com/ethz.ch/dgm4h-neurips2023)
 * **May 2023**: Received Honors (**top 5%**) in the Periodic Review of Doctoral Students (PRODS) in WashU CSE